 Open Elective: For the Open elective course, the student should select the courses from the list of open electives offered by University.
 Student may also choose a course from BSE and NSE Certification courses or UGC Swayam/Moocs/Coursera courses (minimum 4 weeks duration).
-However the students has to produce pass/course completion certificate for Viva voce for awarding marks.
+However, the students have to produce pass/course completion certificate for Viva voce for awarding marks.